WHAT TO EXPECT ON KILIMANJARO

 WHAT IS THE DAILY SCHEDULE?

-E ach day begins with a friendly wake up by your “waiter” around 6:30AM.
+E ach morning begins with a friendly wake up by your “waiter” around 6:30AM.
 If you request it, he’ll be there with coffee or tea in hand.
 Next to your tent will be a bowl of warm water to wash up.
 Once you are dressed and packed up, you can join the rest of the group in the dining tent.
 Meanwhile, while you are eating, the porters will pack up your tent and take off to the next campsite.
 We have a porter whose job is to run ahead to make sure we get the best camping spots.

-During breakfast, our porter will fill your bladder so as soon as you are done eating you can start hiking.
+During breakfast, our porter will fill your water bladder so as soon as you are done eating you can start hiking.
 It is usually around 8:00 AM.

 One of the things that’ll take a bit to get used to is the deliberately slow pace.
 Our guides keep you walking slowly to make sure your body can adjust to the extreme elevation gain.
 It may take a few days to get used to this pace.
-If you hike too fast they will remind you to go slow by saying “Pole, Pole” which means slowly, slowly.
+If you hike too fast they will remind you to go slow by saying “Pole, Pole” which is Swahili for slowly, slowly.

 Along the way, you’ll take numerous short breaks to eat snacks, drink water, drop or add clothing layers, and go to the bathroom.
 You should carry toilet paper and/or wipes with you since there are no bathrooms along the trail.
 Our guides will continuously monitor you to make sure you are doing okay with the altitude.
 Most days you’ll end up at camp in the early afternoon.